-Our focus is then regularisation by noise in terms of enhanced stability of solutions with respect to the initial conditions, obtained as result of a perturbation by a properly chosen structure-preserving stochastic forcing.
-In order to regularise the system \eqref{Wechselwirkung0} by adding noise one needs to ensure that the process stays an inverse cdf.
-In particular, we have to preserve monotonicity.
-We achieve this by differentiating \eqref{Wechselwirkung0} and add noise to arrive at an SPDE with reflection.
-To this aim, if we denote $\frac{\partial}{\partial u}F_t(u)=g_t(u)$ we my rewrite the previous system
+Our focus is on regularisation by noise in the sense of enhanced stability of solutions with respect to the initial conditions, obtained as a result of perturbation by a properly chosen structure-preserving stochastic forcing.
+In order to regularise the system \eqref{Wechselwirkung0} by adding noise, one needs to ensure that the process remains an inverse cdf.
+In particular, monotonicity must be preserved.
+We achieve this by differentiating \eqref{Wechselwirkung0} and adding noise to obtain an SPDE with reflection.